machuiwen/-Udacity-Self-Driving-Car-Object-Detection-in-an-Urban-Environment/README.md

 **Note**: Both processes will display some Tensorflow warnings, which can be ignored.
 You may have to kill the evaluation script manually using
 `CTRL+C`.

-To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/`.
+To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/` or `tensorboard --logdir experiments/reference/`.
 You will report your findings in the writeup.

 ### Improve the performances